 Remember that all data sources become obsolete.
 The ballistic characteristics of specific components can and do change over time.
 It is possible for a component to undergo a substantial change without a name change.
 Thus, data changes with the passage of time.
 Failing to keep your data and knowledge up to date can bring on serious consequences.

 Data tables are only a part of the knowledge needed to assemble safe ammunition.
 Take the time to read all of the instructional material in each manual update.
 Then reread it from time to time as a refresher.

 The reloading press selected is the foundation for the loading bench.
-A good beginning is to select a single station press having a “O” shaped frame, such as the Lyman Crusher II.
+A good beginning is to select a single station press having a “O” shaped frame, such as the Brass-Smith® Victory Press.
 This type of tool offers precise alignment of dies and shell holder, as the die station hole and shell holder ram hole are machined in line.
 Such tools will generally offer a lifetime of use.
 Lesser priced reloading tools are available for the shooter on a tight budget.

 It is often advantageous to purchase the reloading press as part of a packaged kit.
 Such kits include many of the essential items needed at a substantial savings when compared to buying each item individually.

 The shell holder allows the cartridge case to be aligned with, pushed into, and withdrawn from the various dies.
 One shell holder may serve for several cartridges.
 For example, a 30-06 shell holder is also correct for use with calibers 22-250, 243, 25-06, 270, 308 and many others.
 Be sure to use the correct shell holder or the case rim may tear off during resizing.
 This will leave the case jammed in the die, a very difficult situation to correct, and one best handled by the die manufacturer.
 Use the Shell Holder chart by Lyman to make sure you have the right shell holders on your workbench.
 A must for anyone reloading their own ammo.

 Reloading Die Set